2006 IndyCar Series: Indianapolis 500

 Rainy conditions shortened eight days of on-track activity throughout the month of May, including the first two days of qualifying.
 Hornish Jr. gradually became the favorite to win the race as he led all but one practice session and earned the pole position with a four-lap average speed of 228.985 mph.
 He started alongside teammate Castroneves and defending race winner Wheldon on the front row.
-The 33rd and final starting position was taken by Thiago Medeiros on Bump Day after his main threat for the position, Roth, crashed while making a practice run.
-Briscoe planned to bump Medeiros from the starting grid in an A. J. Foyt Racing car, but the caution period after Roth's crash denied him a chance to drive on the track.
+The 33rd and final starting position was taken by Thiago Medeiros on Bump Day, the final day of qualifications, after his main threat for the position, Marty Roth, crashed while making a practice run.
+Ryan Briscoe planned to bump Medeiros from the starting grid in an A. J. Foyt Racing car, but the caution period after Roth's crash denied him a chance to drive on the track.

 Sam Hornish Jr. earned his first Indianapolis 500 win by swerving his car (pictured) to the left of Marco Andretti and passing him on the final lap.

 The rainfall that plagued much of the month's festivities eased off and made way for 89 F weather on race day.
 Hornish Jr. fell to third at the start of the race, behind Castroneves and Wheldon.
 The latter moved ahead of Castroneves into the lead on lap 10 and dominated the first half of the race, only relinquishing the lead during green-flag pit stops, until Dixon's battle with Wheldon on a lap-123 restart allowed Hornish Jr. to take the lead.
 However, a disastrous pit stop miscue under a caution period relegated Hornish Jr. to seventh.
 He and Michael Andretti made their final pit stops on lap 160 as part of their strategy to put themselves in a position to win.
 Through a tire failure that Wheldon suffered on lap 184 and a caution issued seven laps later, Michael Andretti took the lead with his son Marco in second place.
-Marco overtook Michael for the lead shortly after a restart on the 198th lap and tried to defend his position from the hard-charging Hornish Jr. On the final lap, Hornish Jr. dove to Marco's left side and executed a slingshot pass to take the win by 0.0635 seconds, the second-closest finish in Indianapolis 500 history (at the time).
+Marco overtook Michael for the lead shortly after a restart on the 198th lap and tried to defend his position from the hard-charging Hornish Jr. On the final lap, Hornish Jr. dove to Marco's left side and executed a slingshot pass to take the win by 0.0635 seconds, the second-closest finish in Indianapolis 500 history.
+(Note: As of 2026, it is the fourth-closest finish in Indianapolis 500 history.)
 Castroneves entered the month of May with a 42-point lead in the championship, but left with a 12-point lead after crashing out of the race on lap 111.